gist-rs/book/src/rust/r5/setup.md

 │  │
 │  ├─ 🗂 utils
 │  │  ├─ 📄 mod.rs      # 👈 entrypoint.
-│  │  └─ 📄 say.rs      # 👈 Contain hello function.
+│  │  ├─ 📄 say.rs      # 👈 Contain hello function.
+│  │  └─ 📄 cast.rs    # 👈 will able to use say.
 │  │
 │  └─ 📄 main.rs        # 👈 `mod bar;` then `use bar::hello;`
 │